British Aerospace (Handley Page/Scottish Aviation) Jetstream

 Confusion possible with

 The Merlin III was a short body development of the Metroliner.
-This makes that the Merlin is proportionally more similar in appearance to the Jetstream than the Metro.
-The Merlin has larger, landscape oriented rectangular cabin windows and two wheels on the main gear, that retracts in the nacelles.
+This makes that the Merlin is proportionally more similar in appearance to the Jetstream than the Metro described below.
+The Merlin has larger, landscape oriented rectangular cabin windows though and two wheels on the main gear, that retracts in the nacelles.

 Falls in the same category as the Jetstream and as similar features, like a cruciform tail (but much bigger dorsal fin) and the engine nacelles.
 The Metroliner has a narrower, longer fuselage though, with rectangular cabin windows and fewer cockpit windows.
 The main gear has double wheels and retracts forward in the nacelles.